yashkdm987/Power-BI-Pharma-Drug-Sales-Project-Dashboard/README.md

 ---
 <h2><a class="anchor" id="overview"></a>Overview</h2>

+This project analyzes pharmaceutical drug sales using Power BI to uncover trends, performance insights, and patterns across products, regions, and time periods.
+It includes data cleaning, preparation, exploratory data analysis (EDA), and the creation of an interactive dashboard to visualize sales metrics effectively.

+The goal is to provide actionable insights for business decision-making and to demonstrate the application of Power BI in the pharmaceutical sales domain.

+---
+<h2><a class="anchor" id="project-learning"></a>project-learning</h2>

 - Import, clean, and transform sales data for analysis.
 - Develop insightful visualizations to identify sales trends, market dynamics, and other critical metrics.
 - Build a polished, interactive Power BI dashboard to explore pharma drug sales insights.
+- **Sales Trends** by product, region, and timeframe.
+- **Market Dynamics** insights to understand competitive landscape and product performance.
+- **Key Metrics** for tracking overall sales performance and specific drug sales.